54 GROUPS: HA NHI PEOPLE OF VIETNAM

 Lai Chau and Lao Cai provinces.

 Also called U Ni and Xa U Ni, the Ha Nhi people have about 12,500 inhabitants settling in the provinces of Lai Chau arc Lao Cai.
 Ha Nhi language belongs to the Tibet-Burman Group.
 The Ha Nhi mainly worship their ancestors.
 Ha Nhi people live on rice cultivation of burnt-over land or terraced fields.
-In reality, they are one of the groups who have a traditional experience in reclaiming terraced fields on mountain slopes, digging canals and building small dams.
-They use ploughs and harrows pulled by oxens and buffaloes to work the fields.
+In reality, they are one of the groups who have a traditional experience in reclaiming terraced fields on mountain slopes, digging canals, and building small dams.
+They use ploughs and harrows pulled by oxen and buffaloes to work the fields.
 The gardens are often close to their houses.

 The young men and women are free to choose their partners.
 Each marriage goes through two stages.
 In the first stage, the young man and women become husband and wife.
-The bride comes to life with her husband’s family and takes the family name of the husband according to custom of the Ha Nhi in Lai Chau province.
+The bride comes to life with her husband’s family and takes the family name of the husband according to the custom of the Ha Nhi in Lai Chau province.
 Also in Lai Chau, matriarchy is still available.
 The second stage is normally when the couple gets rich or has a child.

 Funeral customs vary according to regions, but common practices have prevailed such as when a person dies, the partition making off the bedroom of the deceased is dismantled, as well as the altar to the ancestors.
 They place the dead body on a bed in the kitchen and then choose good hours and days for burial.
-To determine the place of burial, an egg is tossed in the air and the grave dug where the egg hit the ground and breaks.
-There is no cemetery of the whole village.
+To determine the place of burial, an egg is tossed in the air and the grave dug where the egg hits the ground and breaks.
+There is no cemetery in the whole village.
 Around the grave, Ha Nhi people pile up stones without building a funeral house or a protective fence.
 Earth grown with grass is refrained from filling up the grave.

-For more information of 53 more ethnic groups of people in Vietnam, please follow this link
+For more information about 53 more ethnic groups of people in Vietnam, please follow this link